vhschalk/Covid19TrendsZA/README.md

 ### TODOs

-1. Consider using a cron job to store the latest Rt data
+1. Use a cron job to store the latest Rt data
-1. Consider running the analytics engine directly in this project
+1. Run the Rt analytics engine directly in this project
+1. Optomise the incremental ajax loading methods
 1. Use a faster front-end plotting framework/method

 ## Local install